damla-bortucen/damla-bortucen/README.md

 ## Hi there 👋
 My name is Damla.
-I am a first year at UCL studying BSc Computer Science.
+I am a second year BSc Computer Science student at UCL doing a minor in Intelligent Systems.
 <!--
 **damla-bortucen/damla-bortucen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.